Prediction Suboptimality of the Lasso in Sparse Linear Regression: Introduction

 In this paper, we provide new insights into the prediction and tuning of \(\ell_1\)-regularized high-dimensional regression from the perspective of prediction risk dominance within a non-asymptotic framework.
-Rather than proposing new tuning rules for refined upper bounds, we characterize the range of tuning parameters for which prediction suboptimality occurs and establish lower bounds on the prediction mean squared error difference.
-Specifically, for the Lasso, when the tuning parameter exceeds approximately \( \mathbb{E}[\|X_{T_0}^{\top}\varepsilon\|_{\infty}/n], \) where \(T_0\) denotes a high-probability containment set of the selected support of the Lasso, it can be dominated in prediction mean squared error by a suitably constructed refinement, as suggested in \citep{lassoridge}.
-Notably, the lower bound is explicit, with no hidden constants, and the resulting dominance range can include tuning levels at the standard theoretical scale \(\lambda \asymp \sigma\sqrt{(\log p)/n}\).
+Rather than proposing new tuning rules through refined upper bounds, we characterize regimes in which prediction suboptimality occurs and establish lower bounds on the prediction improvement achieved by a simple refinement.
+A related refinement framework was introduced and empirically studied in \cite{lassoridge}, where an initial analysis was also provided.

+In the present paper, for the Lasso, we first derive an eventwise lower bound on the prediction error gap and then establish an unconditional lower bound on the corresponding prediction mean squared error difference.
+Together, these bounds capture the improvement mechanism through the selected Gram matrix and the Gaussian complexity of the selected or localized design.
+In particular, the expectation lower bound shows that prediction suboptimality can arise when the Lasso tuning parameter is large relative to this stochastic scale.
+This perspective refines the usual ambient-dimensional scale: modern maximal inequalities and chaining methods can account for dependence and overlap among the relevant Gaussian variables, and in the Lasso case this can reflect geometric redundancy among the columns of the design matrix.
+Consequently, the universal choice \(\lambda_{\mathrm L}\asymp \sigma\sqrt{(\log p)/n}\) may be unnecessarily large when the localized Gaussian complexity is substantially smaller.
+Notably, the lower bounds are explicit and contain no hidden constants.

-Although the Lasso serves as the primary example, the analysis may extend to a broader class of \(\ell_1\)-regularized estimators and to more general noise structures.
-The results provide a theoretical explanation for the empirical observation that smaller tuning parameters can yield improved prediction performance, while clarifying the distinction between rate-optimality and finite-sample risk dominance.
-The main contributions are as follows: \begin{enumerate} \item A framework for direct comparison of prediction risks, allowing one to assess whether a given Lasso tuning choice admits improvement via a simple refinement. \item Explicit range conditions on the tuning parameter under which the Lasso is dominated in mean squared prediction error. \item A characterization of how structural features, including sparsity and design correlations, shape the regimes of prediction risk dominance, together with several extensions. \end{enumerate}
+Although the Lasso serves as the primary example, the analysis also suggests possible extensions to other \(\ell_1\)-regularized estimators and to more general noise structures.
+The main contributions are as follows: \begin{enumerate} \item A framework for direct comparison of prediction risks, allowing one to assess whether a given Lasso tuning choice admits improvement via a simple refinement. \item An eventwise lower bound and an explicit unconditional lower bound for the prediction mean squared error difference, together with several corollaries and related discussions. \item A characterization of how structural features, including selected-support geometry, localized stochastic complexity, and support stability, shape the regimes of prediction risk dominance. \end{enumerate}